Eris-Totle/Population-Prediction-App/README.md

 3) **Prediction** The model then makes predictions based on the input features/ parameters input by the user.

 Using this model allows users to get specific population estimates based on demographic and regional features of interest.

+### Heatmap
+The application includes a folium heapmap with inline html rendering to produce a heatmap of populations per selected parameters of a users interest...

 ## Pre-Requisites
 ...